-In the first post of this series, I presented the general rules for electional astrology as laid out by Dorotheus and explained how they contrast with the rules of the later tradition.
-Namely, while electional astrology is typically conceived of as a matter of the application of the Moon and the lord of the Ascendant as they connect with the lord of the house which rules the topic of the matter, in the electional astrology of Dorotheus there is instead an emphasis on the type of sign of the Ascendant and the Moon, the strength of the Moon itself, the strength of her lord, strengthening benefics over malefics, and making the natural significator of the matter more prominent.
+In the first article of this series, I presented the general rules for electional astrology as laid out by Dorotheus.
+We looked at how they contrast with the rules of the later tradition.
+In the electional astrology of Dorotheus there is an emphasis on the sign types of the Ascendant and the Moon, the strength of the Moon itself, the strength of her lord, strengthening benefics over malefics, and making the natural significator of the matter more prominent.

-In the second post of this series, I ventured into special topics in elections by discussing the guidelines for electing a time to ask a favor.
-In that post we saw a reiteration of the importance of a strong Moon and strong natural significators.
+In the second article of this series, I looked at the more specific guidelines for electing a time to ask a favor.
+We saw a reiteration of the importance of a strong Moon and strong natural significators.

-In this post, we will again deal with a special topic, and while more narrow than asking for favors, it will be one very commonly elected for.
+In this article, we will again deal with a common but specific type of election.
 The issue is that of writings and teachings, including when to write to someone.
-We would typically think of this in terms of when to send a written piece to someone or when to teach someone something or deliver some important information to them.
-I am of the opinion that the same rules apply to other matters of writing and finalizing delivery such as signing or delivering contracts as well.
-The electional side of this is dealt with in Chapter 15 of Book V of Carmen, while we will also attempt to draw information from Chapter 26 as it pertains to interpreting the event chart of when one receives a letter or some other information (such as a book).
+We would typically think of this in terms of when to send a letter, when to teach, or when to deliver some important information.
+I am of the opinion that the same rules apply to signing or delivering contracts as well.
+The electional side of this is dealt with in Chapter 16 (Ch.
+15 of Pingree trans.) of Book V of Carmen. we will also attempt to draw information from Chapter 27 (Ch.
+26 of Pingree) as it pertains to interpreting the event chart of when one receives a letter or some other information (such as a book).

 Writing and Teaching

-Dorotheus is very concise in his advise on this matter, so I quote the entire Chapter 15 below, which is one sentence:
+Dorotheus is very concise in his advise on this matter, so I quote the entire Chapter 15 of the Pingree translation below, which is one sentence:

 Let this be when Mercury is with the Moon and none of the malefics is with it or aspecting it while Mercury is eastern and is not under the [Sun’s] rays or retrograde in [its] motion and the Moon also is free from the misfortunes which I wrote of [and] untroubled.
 (Dorotheus, Book V, Ch.
 15, Pingree trans., 2005, p.
 271)

-Breaking this down we notice that the key natural significator to strengthen in the matter is Mercury, not surprisingly.
+Not surprisingly, we notice that the key natural significator to strengthen in the matter is Mercury.
 As is always the case with elections, we want the Moon strong.
 Along with strengthening Mercury it is best if Mercury is oriental the Sun (morning rising) and not afflicted by malefics.
 Finally, we want the Moon and Mercury to be linked together strongly, with it best if they are in the same sign.

 I break these down because one often has to write, teach, sign, or deliver important documents frequently, and it is not always possible to do so when Mercury is direct, oriental, not in the beams, strong, not regarded by malefics, and with a strong Moon in the same sign.
 In fact, it could be the case that such an ideal scenario doesn’t occur for months.
 However, we see in this election the employment of the general rules which I discussed in the first post, so it becomes easy for us to clearly define the types of things that help to facilitate this action: